 This plan's hospice benefit will meet or exceed Medicare's hospice benefit.
-If you use a non-participating provider, that provider may also bill you for any charges over Medicare's hospice benefit unless your claim involves a surprise billing claim.
+If you use a non-participating provider, that provider may also bill you for any charges over Medicare's hospice benefit.

 Infusion Therapy.
 The following services and supplies, when provided in your home by a home infusion therapy provider or in any other outpatient setting by a qualified health care provider, for the intravenous administration of your total daily nutritional intake or fluid requirements, including but not limited to Parenteral Therapy and Total Parenteral Nutrition (TPN), medication related to illness or injury, chemotherapy, antibiotic therapy, aerosol therapy, tocolytic therapy, special therapy, intravenous hydration, or pain management: